superkaplis/LVskripts-extension/README.md

-# LVskripts language extension
+# LVskripts for Visual Studio Code
-Provides snippets, syntax highlighting and other features for LVskripts files.
+Provides snippets, syntax highlighting and other features for LVskripts language.
 ## Transpiler
 To compile the LVskripts code to Javascript install LVskripts transpiler npm package:
     ```npm install lvskripts -g```<br>